 Note that the final result of a query will still be affected by permissions.
 A user will never receive issues they don't have permission to see.
 This means that you don't need to worry about permissions if your app returns a set of issues; just return all issues that satisfy the function clause, and let Jira apply user permissions to the final result.

 The app will be called whenever the function needs to be evaluated.
-It's expected to return a JQL fragment that the function clause will be replaced with.
+The app is expected to return a JQL fragment that can be inserted into the JQL query in place of the function.

 The argument that functionKey